conceptable/conceptable-homepage/content/hk_weather_desc.md

 Hong Kong Weather accesses the data from Hong Kong Observatory and Environmental Protection Department, tells you the current Hong Kong weather with more frequent update and more accurate data.
+Available for [iOS](https://itunes.apple.com/app/apple-store/id286262858?pt=19300&ct=conceptable_web_link&mt=8) and [hkweather.net](https://hkweather.net).